Siege of Delhi (1857): Aftermath

-But the British, eager to avenge the killing of several hundred of their countryfolk in Delhi, Cawnpore, and elsewhere in India, were in no mood to take prisoners.
-Several hundred rebel prisoners as well as suspected rebels and sympathisers were subsequently hanged without a trial or much legal process.
+The British, eager to avenge the killing of several hundred of their countryfolk in Delhi, Cawnpore, and elsewhere in India, were in no mood to be merciful.
+Several hundred rebel prisoners as well as suspected rebels and sympathisers were subsequently hanged without trial or much legal process.
 In many cases, the officers of the "Queen's" Army were inclined to be lenient, but East India Company officials such as Theophilus Metcalfe were vengeful.

 Bahadur Shah and three of his sons had taken refuge at Humayun's Tomb, 6 mi south of Delhi.
-Although he was urged to accompany Bakht Khan and rally more troops, the aged King was persuaded that the British were seeking vengeance only against the sepoys they regarded as mutineers, and he would be spared.
-On 20 September, a party under William Hodson took him into custody on promise of clemency, and brought him back to the city.
-The next day, Hodson also took prisoner three of Bahadur Shah's sons, but with no guarantee of any sort.
+Although he was urged to accompany Bakht Khan and rally more troops, the aged Emperor was persuaded that the British were seeking vengeance only against the sepoys they regarded as mutineers, and he would be spared.
+On 20 September, a party under William Hodson took him into custody on promise of clemency and brought him back to the city.
+The next day, Hodson also took prisoner two of Bahadur Shah's sons and a grandson, but with no guarantee of any sort.
 On the pretext that a mob was about to release them, Hodson executed the three princes at Khooni Darwaza (Bloody Gate).
 Their heads were later presented to Bahadur Shah, who was subsequently put on trial by the British Military Commission.
+He was exiled to Rangoon in British-controlled Burma in 1858, after being convicted on several charges.

 By recapturing the Indian capital city, the British and Company forces dealt the Indian Army mutineers a major military and psychological blow, while releasing troops to assist in the relief of Lucknow, thus contributing to another British victory.